 SHIPPING AND AIR TRANSPORT

-1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State.
+1. Profits derived by an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State in which the place of effective management of the enterprise is situated.